 - Begin the process of paying down your debt, particularly your student loans.
 The average American graduates with tens of thousands of dollars in student debt, and there is no question that this can be a massive drag on your overall net worth.
 Do what you can to repay this debt, including exploring income-sensitive repayment options and creating a debt-repayment method that works for your financial situation.
 If you have Student Loan debt, check Credible to refinance federal, private, and ParentPLUS loans.
 Compare prequalified rates from multiple vetted lenders in 2 minutes.
 Checking rates won’t affect your credit score.

 - Ensure that you have enough money to cover all of your living expenses.

 - Concentrate on improving your income by having a steady job that can help you build your net worth.
 Improving human capital is the best asset in your 20s.

 - Learn about real estate investing.
 There are several ways to invest in real estate with little or no money.
 You might not have sufficient funds to buy rentals, but you can use your sweat equity for house flipping or wholesaling houses.

-- Since you do not have the capital to buy rental properties, one option could be crowdfunding platforms like Fundrise or DiversyFund, which provide passive real estate investment opportunities with low minimums of only $10 and $500, respectively.
+- Since you do not have the capital to buy rental properties, one option could be crowdfunding platforms like Fundrise, which provide passive real estate income opportunities with low minimums of only $10.

 - Keep your credit card debt to a minimum.